Image: Otter. A lost word.

 lack of understanding of love.
 Rather than demand and criticize and protest, we

 look at what we are doing that is positive.
-The biggest difficulty is to live
+The biggest difficulty is living

 happily as a society.
 Give your time and energy to build a happy community.”